Sabdot33/ServerStatus/README.md

 # ServerStatus

-## IMPORTANT
+## Important Note:

-!!
-This application was only tested on two operation Systems both based on Ubuntu !!
+* This application has only been tested on Ubuntu-based operating systems.

-This Project is not finalized yet, might not work and is not intended to become public.
-It's just my hobby to make these kinds of programs.
-To see more from me visit my (WIP) [website](<>)

-## What is it?
+* The project is under development and not intended for public distribution.
+It serves as a personal learning project.

+## Project Overview

-The ServerStatus project is a web application designed to provide real-time monitoring and status information for servers.
-It allows users to check the current status of their servers, view performance metrics, and receive alerts for any issues detected.
+ServerStatus is a web application designed to deliver real-time monitoring and status updates for servers.
+It empowers users to view the current health of their servers and track performance metrics

-This project aims to help users easily monitor the status and performance of their servers, enabling proactive management and quick response to any potential downtime or performance issues.
+The objective is to simplify server monitoring, enabling proactive management and swift responses to potential downtimes or performance degradations.

-Feel free to explore the codebase and improve it or explore with it.
+This specific version focuses on monitoring Jellyfin, XRDP, and Samba, but it can be readily customized to suit individual requirements.
+Feel free to explore the codebase, make improvements, and experiment with it.

 ## Dependencies

-**See requirements.txt**
+The required dependencies are listed in the `requirements.txt` file.
+Here's a general overview:

-- Flask
+- Flask (web framework)
-- Waitress
+- Waitress (production server)
-- requests
+- requests (making HTTP requests)

-## How to Run

-To run the application, (create and) initiate the python venv and execute the `main.py` file.
-Make sure to have the required dependencies installed.
+## Running the Application

+1. **Set up a Python virtual environment:**
+   - This isolates project dependencies and avoids conflicts.
+Refer to Python's documentation for virtual environment creation.

+2. **Activate the virtual environment.**
+   - Run `python3 -m venv {Name}` to do so

+4. **Install dependencies:**
+   - Within the activated virtual environment, run `pip install -r requirements.txt` to install the necessary libraries.

+5. **Run the application:**
+   - Execute `main.py` to start the web application.

+**Additional Considerations**

+- **Security:** Since this project is not intended for public use, security hasn't been thoroughly implemented.
+Be cautious when running it in untrusted environments.
+- **Configuration:** To configure what services or apps the focus should be on, simply edit `Jellyfin.py`, `Samba.py` or `Xrdp.py`.
+- **Future Development:** If you plan to share the project in the future, consider adding a roadmap or outlining potential enhancements.